Doanduy09/4G-5G-DUY-WWAN/README.md

 ## Firmware
 - Download the firmware from this repo for ARM Cortex-A15 devices with WWAN support.
 - Flash using: `sysupgrade -n <firmware.bin>`
+## Firmware Installation
+- Download the  file from this repo.
+- Flash to your device: `sysupgrade -n <firmware.bin>`